$504M CHIPS Grants go to EDA's Tech Hubs. How are Community Colleges Involved?

 While workforce needs are likely to arise across all of the TechHubs as their innovation ecosystems mature, of the fifty-two specific projects receiving EDA funding, fourteen will focus on workforce development.
 Twenty-one others are focused on technology maturation, seven support business and entrepreneurship development, and ten strengthen regional and state consortium coordination.

-Tech Hub projects will serve the needs of fourteen states: Colorado, Florida, Georgia, Illinois, Indiana, Montana, Nevada, New Hampshire, New Mexico, New York, Ohio, Oklahoma, South Carolina, and Wisconsin.
+Tech Hub implementation award projects will serve the needs of fourteen states: Colorado, Florida, Georgia, Illinois, Indiana, Montana, Nevada, New Hampshire, New Mexico, New York, Ohio, Oklahoma, South Carolina, and Wisconsin.
 Ten out of twelve hubs are supporting small and rural communities.

 Senate Majority Leader Chuck Schumer (D-NY) celebrates EDA Tech Hubs award to NY SMART I-Corridor Tech at Monroe Community College.